christianbender/linear-algebra-python/README.md

 ## Tests

 In the **src** directory you also find the test-suite, its called ```tests.py```.
-The test-suite uses the in-built python-test-framework **unittest**.
+The test-suite uses the built-in python-test-framework **unittest**.